 - Vehicle platoons cannot work at stop signs because they would contravene the road code, which states every vehicle must stop and check to see if it’s safe to go.

-- Drivers will need to learn new skills.
+- Drivers will need to learn new skills, for example through traffic schools online.

 - Platoon functionality may be difficult to retrofit to existing cars.